ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

     expect(result.current.count).toBe(1) // now this works too!
 })
 ```
-Fortunately, the reason for this extra bit of indirection is nowhere near as complicated as the first bit.
+Fortunately, the reason for this extra bit of indirection is nowhere near as complicated as the first bit. `renderHook()` also needs to return a couple of utility functions, for doing things like forcing the test component to re-render, unmounting the test component (so we can test our clean-up code), and some other utilities that we'll talk about later.

 __The Act Warning__